MicrosoftDocs/power-automate-docs/articles/replace-workflows-with-flows.md

   - enduser
 ---

-# Replace classic Common Data Service workflows with flows
+# Replace classic Microsoft Dataverse workflows with flows

 This topic compares Power Automate capabilities with classic workflow.

 Power Automate has significant advantages over the classic background workflow model; you should consider using Power Automate to automate your processes instead of classic workflow.

-Create flows instead of classic Common Data Service workflows to build new automation processes.
+Create flows instead of classic Microsoft Dataverse workflows to build new automation processes.
 Additionally, you should review your existing classic background workflow processes and consider replacing them with flows.

 ## Feature capability comparison